iamibi/Secure-Coding-in-Software-Engineering/README.md

 The course is licensed under Creative Commons "Share Alike" license. https://creativecommons.org/licenses/by-sa/3.0/

 The course is derived from Introduction to Secure Software Engineering class by Gananand Kini et al.

+Check the LICENSE for more details.

+# Contribute

+To suggest updates and/or contribute to the chapters, please use the `Issues` section to outline what the change(s) is/are going to be about.
+Then, create a `Pull Request` derived from the `Issue` that was created.
+After the review, the changes will be merged.